dimitarpg13/semsimula/README.md

 ## Semantic Simulation

-### Modeling evolution and aggergation of Semantic Structures
+### Modeling dynamic semantic distance via the evolution and aggergation of Semantic Structures

 There are two mechanisms which will influence the aggregation / dispersal of Semantic Structures :